Java Audi Connect Download Client

 1. Client Socket API

 The Socketclass represents a socket client.
 You use this class to make connection to a server, send data to and read data from that server.
-The following steps are applied for a typical communication with the server:
+The following steps are applied for a typical communication with the server:1.
+The client initiates connection to a server specified by hostname/IP address and port number.

 2. Send data to the server using an OutputStream.